mobiletest2016/machine-learning-articles/articles/finding-optimal-learning-rates-with-the-learning-rate-range-test.md

 _Note that yours won't be exactly the same due to the fact that machine learning models are stochastic, e.g. due to random or pseudo-random initialization of your weight vectors during model initialization._

 The results are very clear: for this training setting, Adam performs substantially better.
 We can observe that it reaches a lower loss value compared to SGD (first plot), and that it does so in a much shorter time (second plot - the negative delta occurs at a lower learning rate).
 Likely, this is how we benefit from the fact that Adam performs [local parameter updates](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/extensions-to-gradient-descent-from-momentum-to-adabound.md/#adam), whereas SGD does not.
-If we had to choose between these two optimizers, it would clearly be Adam with a learning rate of \[latex\]\\approx 10^{-3.95}\[/latex\].
+If we had to choose between these two optimizers, it would clearly be Adam with a learning rate of $\\approx 10^{-3.95}$.

 ### Full code